The Wasp Factory (Die Wespenfabrik), world premiere

 Introductory talk (in German) half an hour before the performance begins (admission free).

 Lighting designer: Lucy Carter

-Commissioned by Kunst aus der Zeit / the Bregenz Festival
+Commissioned by Art of our Times / Bregenz Festival

-A production of Hebbel am Ufer and Laura Berman_Next in co-production with Holland Festival and the Royal Opera House Covent Garden in association with the Cork Midsummer Festival and Mercat de les Flors / Graner, Barcelona.
-Supported by the Capital Cultural Fund and Nordic Culture Point.
+A production of HAU Hebbel am Ufer Berlin and Laura Berman_Next, Berlin in co-production with the Royal Opera House, London and Holland Festival, Amsterdam in association with Cork Midsummer Festival.
+The Wasp Factory is funded by the Capital Cultural Fund Berlin and Nordic Culture Point.